Author: Randeep Singh / go to all articles on Yoga Concepts

 Muscular energy of the legs is engaged in three different action that build on each other in a sequential way.

-Squeeze the legs toward the midline of the body.
+- Squeeze the legs toward the midline of the body, also known as adduction.
 The leg muscles adduct (pull inwards) the shins and the thigh bones toward the medial plane, while the pelvic muscles firm in against the pelvic bones and draw in toward the median line in the center of the pelvis.